GabrielBrionesL/gabrielbriones/README.md

 ## 🔬 Projects
 ### Project 1: Analyzing the effects of socio-economic factors on pregnancy outcomes
-- Description: DS4A Capstone project.
-This folder contains the work my team and I completed in fulfillment of our DS4A Fellowship.
-For our capstone project, we chose to investigate the interplay between racial disparities in pregnancy-related mortality and socioeconomic factors.
+- Description: For our DS4A capstone project, we chose to investigate the interplay between racial disparities in pregnancy-related mortality and socioeconomic factors.
 - Technologies: Python, Tableau
 - [Repo](https://github.com/GabrielBrionesL/DS4A-Capstone/tree/main)